shorepine/amy/README.md

 // or, #include "pcm_small.h"
 ```

-## Voices and patch (DX7 and Juno-6) support
+## Voices and patches (DX7 and Juno-6) support

+With AMY, you can control the low level oscillators that make up a synthesizer "voice", or you can control voices directly and load in groups of oscillators by sending AMY a patch.
+A patch is a list of AMY commands that setup one or more oscillators.

-You can load in patches and play them back with AMY using `load_patch` and voices.
-A voice is a collection of oscillators.
-You can assign patches to any voice number, and AMY will allocate the oscillators it needs under the hood.
+A voice in AMY is a collection of oscillators.
+You can assign patches to any voice number, or set up mulitple voices to have the same patch (for example, a polyphonic synth), and AMY will allocate the oscillators it needs under the hood.
 You can then play those patches (and modify them) by their voice number.
 For example, a multitimbral Juno/DX7 synth can be set up like:

 ```python
 amy.send(voices="0,1,2,3", load_patch=1) # juno patch #1 on voice 0-3